Dark matter: What is it, how do we know it's there and will we find it?

 In the meantime, brand new ideas are often proposed.
 In recent years, scientists have suggested that dark matter could take the form of superheavy gravitinos, d-star hexaquarks, or even a “dark fluid” with negative mass that permeates the universe.

-Or of course, maybe it’s just a mathematical misunderstanding and some other unseen and unknown force is creating these strange gravitational effects.
-Whatever it is, the hunt for dark matter is far from over.
+Or of course, maybe it’s just a mathematical misunderstanding or if some other unseen and unknown force is creating these strange gravitational effects.
+Whatever it is, the hunt for dark matter is far from over, and with so many scientists searching, we might soon make one of the most important scientific discoveries of all time – or realize we’ve been led on the greatest wild goose chase ever.